What is Briscola?

 The deck is shuffled, and each player is dealt 3 cards, one card at a time.
 The remaining cards are set aside, and the top card is revealed.

-The revealed top card is the trump suit, or the Briscola for the round.
-The Briscola becomes the highest ranked suit whenever a card of the same suit is played.
+The revealed top card is the trump suit or the Briscola for the round.
+The Briscola becomes the highest-ranked suit whenever a card of the same suit is played.

 Each player begins the game with 3 cards each.
-The player to the left of the dealer will go first, with turn order proceeding in anti-clockwise order.
+The player to the left of the dealer will go first, with the turn order proceeding in anti-clockwise order.

 If no Briscola (trump cards) are played, the player with the highest card of the leading suit wins.

 If Briscola (trump cards) are played, the player who played the highest trump card wins.

 Note that in Briscola, following the lead suit is not compulsory.

 Card ranks are described in the Card Ranks section of the guide above.

 The winner of each trick takes the cards used in the trick and leads the next trick.
 Before each new trick begins, each player will draw 1 card from the draw pile to replenish their hand, with the winner going first and proceeding in anticlockwise order.